finetune#

 Parameters

-• encoder (torch.nn.Module, optional) – A PyTorch model already loaded in memory
+• encoder (torch.nn.Module, optional) – Instead of name, use a PyTorch model already loaded in memory.
+Defaults to None.

-• zoobot_checkpoint_loc (str, optional) – Path to ZoobotTree lightning checkpoint to load.
-Loads with Load with zoobot.pytorch.training.finetune.load_pretrained_zoobot().
+• zoobot_checkpoint_loc (str, optional) – Instead of name, use a path to ZoobotTree lightning checkpoint to load.
+Loads with zoobot.pytorch.training.finetune.load_pretrained_zoobot().
 Defaults to None.

-• lr_decay (float, optional) – For each layer i below the head, reduce the learning rate by lr_decay ^ i.
+• layer_decay (float, optional) – For each layer below the head, reduce the learning rate by layer_decay ** i.
 Defaults to 0.75.

 • weight_decay (float, optional) – AdamW weight decay arg (i.e. L2 penalty).
 Defaults to 0.05.